KnoAll/cacti-template/install/smokeping/README.md

 If you run into trouble with the script please [submit an issue](../../../../issues/) in the Github system above.

-## Initial install Setup Instructions
+## Initial install setup instructions

 Based on a clean Centos7 Minimal or Raspian Stretch Lite default install.
 This has been developed on a RasperryPi 3 B+.
 As SmokePing is a very sensetive monitoring tool I highly recomend only using ethernet for the best reliability.
 I reccomend against running on a Pi Zero W as the cpu power is half that of the 3 B+.